OpenNebula/docs/source/advanced_components/cloud_bursting/azg.rst

 .. code::

     proxy_uri: http://10.0.0.1:8080

+If you don't specify the Azure Resource Group explicitly in the HOST template then the ``rgroup_name_format`` is taken into account and the Azure Resource Group name will be derived from the OpenNebula Azure host values (name and id).

 .. warning:: The ``instance_types`` section lists the machines that Azure is able to provide.
 The Azure driver will retrieve this kind of information, so it's better not to change it unless you know what you are doing.